SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 Especially when a FORTRAN source file contains several subroutine, functions or type declaration, it is necessary to specify on which part of the source code a modification must be done.
-This is achieved through the locality concept.
+This is achieved through the scope concept.
-The locality is a string representing a kind of path to access the source code fragment on which the action must be performed.
+The scope is a string representing a kind of path to access the source code fragment on which the action must be performed.
-A locality is a succession of path elements separated by '/'; each path elements has one of the following forms:
+A scope is a succession of path elements separated by '/'; each path elements has one of the following forms:

  - **module:_NAME_** to refer to the module named _NAME_